-Several Lynx bus routes follow US 17-92, Orange Avenue, and Fairbanks Avenue.
+Several Lynx bus routes follow U.S. 17-92, Orange Avenue, and Fairbanks Avenue.
 Each route connects to the regional transfer stations, including the Denning Drive transfer stop, where other routes connect to locations throughout metropolitan Orlando.
-All bus routes along these streets are less than a half mile walking distance for all residents within the Mead Garden, Virginia Heights and College Quarter Planning Area.
+All bus routes along these streets are less than a half mile walking distance for all residents within the Mead Botanical Garden, Virginia Heights and College Quarter Planning Area.

-Mead Garden, Virginia Heights and College Quarter Planning Area F Planning Issues.
+PLANNING ISSUES: Mead Botanical Garden, Virginia Heights & College Quarter to calm traffic to speeds appropriate for residential areas.

-• Transportation.
-As in many neighborhoods in Winter Park, traffic will cut through residential areas when community road become congested.
-In response to intensive redevelopment in the Baldwin Park neighborhood in Orlando and the resulting potential for increased traffic, the City repaved portions of Winter Park Road, Lake Sue Drive and South Pennsylvania Avenue with brick to calm traffic to speeds appropriate for residential areas.
 Portions of Lakeview Drive in Virginia Heights and the College Quarter were repaved with brick, and Holt Avenue through the College Quarter neighborhood to Rollins College was repaved with brick to calm traffic as recommended in the College Quarter Conceptual Master Plan.
 A. J. Hanna Way will be repaved with brick in association with plans to replace the existing on street parking conditions at the western edge of the Rollins College campus with an off street parking area on the campus resulting in improved vehicle and pedestrian safety.